-45Qader for Community Development; a Report about CEDAW and the Rights of Girls and Women with Disabilities, 2016 emotionally, physically, sexually, socially and economically abused more often than their counterparts who had classified their families' economic conditions between average and excellent48.
-Despite the initiatives taken by the state of Palestine at the official level against violence, work on the practical level, however, remains irregular and limited to government institutions that deal with women, namely the ministries of Women Affairs, Social Development and Health.
+- Poverty is a main reason for lack of security in the Palestinian society, and in the family.
+In particular, women made evident the relationship between poverty and violence, including domestic violence.
+The 2011 violence survey results indicated that in comparison to working women, non-working women are at a higher risk of abuse by their husband.
+Women already married, from poor or very poor families, reported they were emotionally, physically, sexually, socially and economically abused more often than their counterparts who had classified their families' economic conditions between average and excellent.
+Despite the initiatives taken by the State of Palestine at the official level against violence, work on the practical level, however, remains irregular and limited to government institutions that deal with women, namely the ministries of Women Affairs, Social Development and Health.
 (The occupation plays a major role in spreading poverty).